dmitry-ivanov/laravel-console-logger/README.md

 ## Error handler

 Each exception, error and even PHP warning or notice are handled for you.
 It would be automatically logged, and you'll get email notification.
 You'll know immediately if something went wrong while execution.
-Very useful.
+Very useful for scheduled commands.

 ```php
 class Foo extends Command